-Generally, an author is considered to be someone who has made substantive intellectual contributions to a published study.
-This includes anyone who:
+Generally, an author is considered to be someone who has made a substantive intellectual contribution to a published study.
+According to the International Committee of Medical Journal Editors (ICMJE), this normally includes anyone who has:

 - made a substantial contribution to the conception or design of the work; or the acquisition, analysis or interpretation of data for the work; and

 - drafted or substantively reviewed or revised the publication; and